DNP - Doctor of Nursing Practice (DNP)

 Admission Requirements

-Admissions to the Post-Graduate track are accepted for the spring, summer, and fall semesters.
-Application deadlines are as follows: Spring – September 15, Summer – February 1 and Fall – March 15.
+Admissions to the Post-Graduate track are accepted for the spring and fall semesters.
+Application deadlines are as follows: Spring – September 15 and Fall – March 15.

 Individuals seeking admission to the DNP Program must meet the following requirements:

-Graduate nursing cumulative GPA of 3.2 on a 4.0 scale for the Post-Graduate DNP Program or a (undergraduate and graduate) GPA of 3.2 on a 4.0 scale if applying for the post-baccalaureate DNP;
+2. Graduate nursing cumulative GPA of 3.2 on a 4.0 scale for the post-graduate DNP Program or a (undergraduate and graduate) GPA of 3.2 on a 4.0 scale if applying for the post-baccalaureate DNP;

-An interview may be required as a part of the admissions process.
-Additional information will be provided to applicants when they are invited to interview.
+10. An interview may be required as a part of the admissions process.
+Additional information will be provided to applicants when they are invited to interview;

 Degree Requirements